Las Vegas Valley: Economy

 Las Vegas serves as world headquarters for the world's largest Fortune 500 gaming company, MGM Resorts International.
 Several companies involved in the manufacture of electronic gaming machines, such as slot machines, are located in the Las Vegas area.
 In the first decade of the 21st century, shopping and dining have become attractions of their own.
 Tourism marketing and promotion are handled by the Las Vegas Convention and Visitors Authority, a county-wide agency.
 Its annual Visitors Survey provides detailed information on visitor numbers, spending patterns, and resulting revenues.

 While Las Vegas has historically attracted high-stake gamblers from around the world, it is now facing tougher competition from the UK, Hong Kong and Macau (China), Eastern Europe and developing areas in the Middle East.

 Las Vegas has recently enjoyed a boom in population and tourism.
 The urban area has grown outward so quickly that it borders Bureau of Land Management holdings along its edges.
 This has led to an increase in land values such that medium- and high-density development is occurring closer to the core.
 The Chinatown of Las Vegas was constructed in the early 1990s on Spring Mountain Road.
 Chinatown initially consisted of only one large shopping center complex, but the area was expanded with shopping centers that contain various Asian businesses.
 Over the past few years, retirees have been moving to the metro area, driving businesses that support them from housing to health care.

 While the cost of housing spiked up over 40% in 2004, the lack of business and income taxes still makes Nevada an attractive place for many companies to relocate to or expand existing operations.
 Being a true twenty-four-hour city, call centers have always seemed to find Las Vegas a good place to hire workers who are accustomed to working at all hours.

 The construction industry accounts for a share of the economy in Las Vegas.
 Hotel casinos planned for the Strip can take years to build and employ thousands of workers.
 Developers discovered that there was demand for high-end condominiums.
-By 2005, more than 100 condominium buildings were in various stages of development, however, in 2008, the construction industry went into a downturn due to the credit crunch, though the industry has since seen a rebound.
+By 2005, more than 100 condominium buildings were in various stages of development, however, in 2008, the construction industry went into a downturn due to the Great Recession, though the industry has since seen a rebound.

 In 2000, more than 21,000 new homes and 26,000 resale homes were purchased.
 In early 2005, there were 20 residential development projects of more than 300 acre each underway.
 During that same period, Las Vegas was regarded as the fastest-growing community in the United States.

 Other promising residential and office developments have begun construction around Downtown Las Vegas.
 New condominium and high-rise hotel projects have changed the Las Vegas skyline dramatically in recent years.
 Many large high-rise projects are planned for Downtown Las Vegas, as well as the Las Vegas Strip.